kapouer/express-dom/README.md

 Three objects: dom, route handlers, pages.

-Pages represent browser instances (and are webkitgtk views for now).
+A page is (url, html string) loaded in a browser instance.
+Middlewares can modify the page's DOM in two different ways:

+1. editor - only the DOM is loaded - no scripts and no external resources page.run() is available and can be used to modify the html before actually loading the page.
+2. user - the html obtained from previous step is loaded as a web page and middleware is called somewhere between loading and interactive states.

-* dom(view name or url)
+* dom(view name or url, options)
   create an handler instance that will use the view or url to load the initial web page that is going to be modified.
+  Options are passed to the user webkitgtk instance, and can be modified by user plugins.
+The editor instance has no configurable options.

-* dom.use(mw)
+* dom.edit(mw), dom.use(mw)
   where `mw(handler, req, res, next)` or `mw(page, next)` if `mw.length == 2`
-	sets up a plugin that will be called before every page loads its content.
+  it adds middlewares that will be installed on every handlers.

+* dom.edits, dom.uses
+  the arrays populated by previous methods.

 * handler.use(mw)
-  sets up a plugin that will be called before or after this page loads its content,
-	depending on the position of the call w.r.t. handler.open()
+  adds a user middleware.

+* handler.edit(mw)
+  adds an editor middleware
+  if there are none, the DOM is directly loaded as user.

-* handler.open()
+* handler.edits, handler.uses
-	tells to actually load the content into the page.
+  the arrays populated by previous methods.

 * handler.page
   the actual browser page instance (a `webkitgtk` instance).

-handler.open can be omitted, it is implied after the last call to handler.use.
+* handler.options
+  the user page loading options (see `webkitgtk` load options).

+By default, only *.js files from the same domain (in a broad sense) are loaded.
+To load any *.js files, simply set `options.allow = "all";`.
+To load any files, just remove the first middleware in handler.uses.

 # Usage